Do you have fitness equipment collecting dust that you no longer need or use?

 *You have to get your equipment over to their place.

-3. Used sports & fitness equipment stores
+Sell it at used sports & fitness equipment stores

 Depending on where you live, there may be a local store that buys & sells fitness equipment.